isovector/draconian-results/pho.md

 PHO order on masks in public indoor settings
 ------------------------------------------------------

-Starting August 25, masks are required in all public indoor settings for all people born in 2009 or earlier (12+).
+Masks are required in all public indoor settings for all people born in 2009 or earlier (12+).

 This includes: